aliberro39109/Bitmap/README.md

     Bitmap bmp;
     int code = bmp.Load("ourImage.bmp"); //Loads the image, can be done directly from the constructor if(code == bmp.CODE::LOADED)
-        bmp.toHTML("outputedHTMLName"); //Outputs the html name, we can also check if any sort of error ever happens else
+        bmp.toHTML("outputedHTMLName"); //translates our pixels to html
+    else
         std::cout << "Error";
 	if (bmp.getLastError() == Bitmap::CODE::_NO_ERROR)